GebwellB/AI-JetsonFinalProject/README.md

 That's the goal of the project.
 My project, does not do that.
 Mine, detects the object, attempts to move to that location, but is unable to fully grasp the object and fails to pick it up.

+# Features:
+* AI-powered object detection of a specific puzzle piece (Number 4)
+* Pose estimation guiding a robot arm to the detected object
+* Modular design separating detection and arm control

 # Instructions:
 1. Clone this repo
 <pre>git clone https://github.com/GebwellB/AI-JetsonFinalProject</pre>